 A Compassionate Goodbye

-When animal companions become very sick and are suffering with no hope of recovery, and they seem incapable of truly enjoying life, it may be time to provide them with a peaceful death through euthanasia.
-Ask your veterinarian to talk frankly with you, and consider getting a second opinion if you are in doubt.
-Be sure that you are not prolonging your animal friend’s suffering because of your own fear of letting go.
+When animal companions become very sick and are suffering, have no hope of recovery, and seem incapable of truly enjoying life, it may be time to provide them with a peaceful death through euthanasia by injection.
+Ask your veterinarian to talk frankly with you, and consider getting a second opinion if you’re in doubt.
+Make sure that you’re not prolonging your animal friend’s suffering because of your own fear of letting go.
 The tendency is to wait too long, at the expense of the animal you love.

 If your animal companion is very nervous, you may want to obtain a dose of tranquilizer from your veterinarian and administer it two hours before the appointed time for euthanasia.
-The veterinarian will be able to give the injection more easily to a relaxed patient.
+The veterinarian will be able to give the injection to a relaxed patient more easily.
 You will also be calmer when your animal companion is at ease.
-It is important to try to be cheerful and soothing with your animal friend until after he or she has lost consciousness.
+It’s important to try to be cheerful and soothing until after your animal companion has lost consciousness.

-Some veterinarians will come to your home to administer the shot, which can ease the stress of animals who are in pain or fearful of cars or of the veterinarian’s office.
+Some veterinarians are willing to come to your home, which will ease the stress of animals who are in pain or fearful of cars or the veterinarian’s office.
 Otherwise, go to the animal hospital, perhaps taking along a member of your family or a friend to give you moral support and drive you home.
-If necessary, ask hospital personnel to help you carry your companion animal inside.
-If you plan to bury the body, rather than leave it at the hospital, or if your animal companion is in a great deal of pain or is very fearful, you may want to arrange to have the doctor come to the car to give the injection.
+If necessary, ask hospital personnel to help you carry your animal companion inside.
+If you plan to bury the body rather than leaving it at the hospital—or if your animal companion is in a great deal of pain or very fearful—you may want to arrange to have the doctor come to the car to give the injection.

-Staying with your animal companion while he or she is gently “put to sleep” with an injection of sodium pentobarbital into a vein in the leg can be a great comfort to the animal.
-If you are extremely upset or nervous, however, you may convey those feelings to your animal friend; it is important to remain calm and speak in a soothing voice.
-While your animal companion’s brain will “go to sleep” immediately, his or her heart may beat a few minutes longer because circulation may be slowed from the tranquilizer and/or old age.
+Staying with your animal companion who’s being gently “put to sleep” with an injection of sodium pentobarbital into a vein in the leg can be a great comfort to the animal.
+If you’re extremely upset or nervous, however, you may convey those feelings to your animal friend—so it’s important to remain calm and speak in a soothing voice.
+While your animal companion’s brain will “go to sleep” immediately, the heart may beat a few minutes longer because circulation may be slowed from the tranquilizer, a medical condition, or old age.
 A careful veterinarian will monitor the heart until its last beat.
-You will never doubt that your friend had a peaceful departure from this life if you are there to say goodbye until the very end.
+You will never doubt that your friend had a peaceful departure from this life if you’re there to say goodbye at the very end.

-Finally, remember that it is normal to feel deep grief and a great sense of loss about the death of your animal friend.
-Please see our factsheet “The Loss of a Companion Animal” for assistance and resources for dealing with this difficult time.
+Finally, remember that it’s normal to feel deep grief and a great sense of loss over the death of your animal friend.
+Please see our factsheet “The Loss of a Companion Animal” for assistance with and resources for dealing with this difficult time.
 Some hospitals and private grief counseling services now recognize the need to help people adjust to the loss of close friends and family members who don’t happen to be human.
 Take comfort in knowing that you did all that you could to make your animal companion’s passing as painless and peaceful as possible.

 If you have other animal companions in your family, take their feelings into consideration, too.
-If they have been closely bonded with the animal who has died, it can be very helpful to them to have the opportunity to see and smell the deceased companion’s body so that they know what has happened and don’t wait endlessly at the door for their missing companion to return.
+If they were closely bonded with the animal who has died, it can be very helpful to them to have the opportunity to see and smell the deceased’s body so that they know what has happened and won’t wait endlessly at the door for their missing companion to return.
 Animals often have deep feelings of grief and loss, too, when their dog or cat friends die.
-Be sensitive to their feelings and try to help them through their grief by giving them extra attention and activities, even as you work through your own.
+Be sensitive to their feelings, even as you work through your own, and try to help them through their grief by giving them extra attention and activities.

 What You Can Do

-If your local pound or animal shelter is using any euthanasia method other than an intravenous injection of sodium pentobarbital, protest to local authorities and demand that humane methods be implemented.
-Check state and local laws for prescribed methods of euthanasia and insist that your local shelter comply with these requirements.
+If your local animal shelter is using any euthanasia method other than an intravenous injection of sodium pentobarbital, protest to local authorities and elected officials and work with the shelter to switch to humane methods.
+Check your state laws for prescribed methods of euthanasia and insist that your local shelter comply with these requirements.
 Euthanasia should always be performed by well-trained, caring staff members, and animals should never be euthanized in view of other animals.